readytensor/rt-agentic-ai-certification/README.md

   - **Program Overview**
   - **Welcome & Orientation**
-  - **Project Requirements and Submission Guidelines** for Weeks 4, 8, and 12
+  - **Project Requirements, Code Template, and Submission Guidelines** for Weeks 4, 8, and 12

 - Finding direct links to each week's **lesson repositories**, which include:
   - Written lesson content